KorvinM/gawp-theme/README.md

 ### Usage
 * Gawp is designed to sit outside the public directory of your WordPress environment
-* edit your gulpfile.js/config.js file to specify:
+* Edit your gulpfile.js/config.js file to specify:
   * your build path: it should be a new directory within wp-content/themes/
   * your WordPress url
 * Gulp tasks are defined in gulpfile.js/index.js